Episode 1, Season 2

 Resources and Readings

 - Ira Berlin, The Making of African America: The Four Great Migrations

 - Ira Berlin, The Long Emancipation: The Demise of Slavery in the United States

 - Kathy Swan, Department of Curriculum and Instruction, University of Kentucky

 - National Council for History Education

-- Teaching Tolerance: Text, I Have a Dream by MLK
+- Learning for Justice: Text, I Have a Dream by MLK

-- Teaching Tolerance: Webinar, Beyond the Bus: Teaching the Unseen Story of Rosa Parks and the Montgomery Bus Boycott
+- Learning for Justice: Webinar, Beyond the Bus: Teaching the Unseen Story of Rosa Parks and the Montgomery Bus Boycott

-- Teaching Tolerance: The Moment, Teaching the Truth about Confederate History
+- Learning for Justice: The Moment, Teaching the Truth about Confederate History

 Director, Smithsonian Latino Center